mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 end
 {% endhighlight %}

+The mark and sweep algorithm is altered in a similarly interesting way: instead of maintaining a *mark bit* for whether the object is live or not, a true reference count is maintained.
+This doesn't impact the algorithm in complexity or really change it much, but it does allow the Ruby pseudocode for tracing and counting to look eerily similar.
+Here they are, based on the work in Bacon.

+{% highlight ruby %}
+def new
+  ref = allocate
+end

+def collect
+  initialize_for_tracing
+  scan_by_tracing
+  sweep_for_tracing
+end

+def initialize_for_tracing
+  work_list << heap_roots
+end

+def scan_by_tracing
+  work_list.each do |work|
+    work.ref_count = work.ref_count + 1
+    if work.ref_count == 1
+      recursively_scan(work)
+    end
+  end
+end

+def sweep_for_tracing
+  object_cursor = heap_start
+  while object_cursor < heap_end
+    if object_cursor.ref_count.zero?
+      free(object_cursor.ref)
+    else
+      object_cursor.ref_count = 0
+    end
+    object_cursor.next
+  end
+end
+{% endhighlight %}

 In this modified form, the heart of each algorithm is very similar.
 As the authors say:

 > "By changing two characters in the heart of the algorithm, we have changed from tracing to reference counting!"